hbz/lobid-blog/_drafts/skohub-editor.md

 # Configuring the web form with JSON Schema

 As said above, the SkoHub Extension wraps the SkoHub Editor running at [https://skohub.io/editor/](https://skohub.io/editor/).
 SkoHub Editor is configured with a [JSON schema](https://json-schema.org/understanding-json-schema/) document that is used both to generate appropriate form inputs and to validate the entered content.
 Thus, the JSON Schema is the central, most crucial part when working with SkoHub Editor.
-Currently, we are using a [draft schema for OER](https://dini-ag-kim.github.io/lrmi-profile/draft/schemas/schema.json) we created using relevant properties and types from [schema.org](https://schema.org) as the default schema.
+Currently, we are using as default schema a [draft schema for OER](https://dini-ag-kim.github.io/lrmi-profile/draft/schemas/schema.json) we created using relevant properties and types from [schema.org](https://schema.org).
 With the JSON schema URL, we can now load the [web form](https://skohub.io/editor/?schema=https://dini-ag-kim.github.io/lrmi-profile/draft/schemas/schema.json) you already know from the browser extension by providing the link to the schema.
+Of course, you can just write your own schema to build a web form for your use case.

 Let's take a short look at the underlying schema, which we tried to keep as straightforward as possible.
 Generally, with JSON schema you can specify a number of optional or mandatory properties and what type of input each expects.
 The `"title"` of each property will be used as the label for the field in the web form.